 - provide an Event Management Plan outlining how they propose to deal with matters such as security, monitoring, interaction with local residents, and public health concerns.
-Health New Zealand - Te Whatu Ora has sample Event Management Plans and guidelines for largescale events at resources.alcohol.org.nz (see Research and publications) - provide Natural and Built Environments Act and Building Act certificates - liaise with Police and council officers.
+The Health Promotion Agency has sample Event Management Plans and guidelines for large-scale events at hpa.org.nz (see Resources & research) - provide Resource Management Act and Building Act certificates - liaise with Police and council officers.